arduino/docs-content/content/hardware/08.edu/solution-and-kits/din-simul8/product.md

 sku: [ABX00097]
 ---

 The Arduino DIN Simul8 offers you eight handy switches ready to be link to one of the board of the Opta family.
-Thanks to its power distribution connectors it can be the source of power to the Opta PLC.
+Thanks to its power distribution connectors it can be the source of power to the PLC Starter Kit.